QuantGov/documentation/docs/tutorial/first_corpus.markdown

 That command will create a starter corpus in a new folder called `corpus-fr-2016`.
 Inside that folder you will see a file called `Snakefile`, a file called `driver.py`, and a folder named `data`.
 Also, both a `README` and a `requirements` file were added to offer additional information.
-To veiw the folder structure, type `dir` in the command line.
 The file structure should look like this:

     corpus-fr-2016/
         .gitignore